 Funeral services will be held Friday, August 8, 2025 at 11:00am at South Ridge United Methodist Church, La Crescent.
 Visitation will be from 10:00am until the time of the service.
 Burial will follow at Hillcrest Cemetery (South Ridge UMC Cemetery).

 Flowers are invited—especially red, purple, and pink.
-Memorial contributions may be given in lieu of flowers, in Janelle’s name to the New Bedford Whaling Museum (aka Old Dartmouth Historical Society), or the Minnesota Marine Art Museum.
+Memorial contributions may be given in lieu of flowers, in Janelle’s name to the Minnesota Marine Art Museum or to the New Bedford Whaling Museum (aka Old Dartmouth Historical Society).

 The family would like to extend a special thanks to everyone who has prayed for Janelle, especially the prayer group at All Saints Episcopal Church in Chelmsford, MA, and her church family at South Ridge United Methodist Church in La Crescent, MN.